-We have all seen the three letter airport codes when we book our flights, heard the flight attendants refer to an airport with them, but have you ever wondered why some airport codes make sense such as Dallas-Ft.
+We have all seen the three letter airport codes when we book our flights, heard the flight attendants refer to an airport with them, but have you ever wondered why some airport abbreviations make sense such as Dallas-Ft.
 Worth (DFW) while others make no sense at all, such as Chicago O’Hare (ORD).
 Turning to experts from around the world we have discovered where airport codes came from, how they are chosen and why we even have them in the first place.

 6. The History